sharkand73/flask_html_rock_paper_scissors/README.md

 * Planning

 # Setup
-You will need to flask installed.
+You will need to have Flask installed.

 1. From the flask_html_rock_paper_scissors directory, type: